Walter Oesau: Defence of the Reich 1941–44

-He succeeded Balthasar for the second time as JG 2 commander, who had died in combat with Spitfires over northern France when he pulled the tail off his Bf 109F in a dive.
-The Bf 109F-2 proved an excellent match to the Spitfire V, but Oesau disliked its reduced armament compared to the 'Emil', and continued to fly an E-4 model in preference to the Bf 109F, until lack of spares forced him to switch to the newer variant.
+He succeeded Balthasar for the second time as JG 2 commander, who had died in combat with Spitfires over northern France when he pulled the tail off his Bf 109 F in a dive.
+The Bf 109 F-2 proved an excellent match to the Spitfire V, but Oesau disliked its reduced armament compared to the 'Emil', and continued to fly an E-4 model in preference to the Bf 109 F, until lack of spares forced him to switch to the newer variant.
 Upon his appointment on 4 July 1941, he addressed JG 2 with the following words.

 In the spirit of Manfred von Richthofen, and following the example set by my predecessors, Major Wick and Hauptmann Balthasar, constant readiness and devotion to duty will enable us to achieve yet further successes.

 Oesau at the funeral of Ernst Udet.

 JG 2 was tasked with defending targets in occupied France against the RAF fighter offensive.
 For the next two years Oesau led JG 2 through the war of attrition waged by the RAF.
 On 10 August 1941 Oesau claimed a Spitfire for his first kill with JG 2.
 Over the next two days, he claimed four more Spitfires.
 By the end of September 1941, Oesau had claimed two more Spitfires.